joandre/MCL_spark/README.md

 The last option available is to transform adjacency matrix from BlockMatrix to IndexedRowMatrix (and vice versa) which can be a very expensive operation for large graph.

+### Hypergraph
+When two nodes are related to each other with several edges, those edges are merged so there remains only one and its weight is the sum of every weights.